 No direct registration options are available.

-A call for Israeli projects is open for application between March 1st to May 31st, during which submissions are made online.
-The JSFL is open to graduates of all film schools, who meet
+A call for Israeli projects is open for application between May 28 to June 22, 2023, during which submissions are made online.
+The JSFL is open to graduates of all film schools, who meet the criteria.

 The selection process includes 3 stages: